 33: In polar regions, a fast in the month of Ramadan can last more than 22 hours.

-34: In the holy month of Ramadan, when meeting a Muslim one should greet him in the following words, “Ramadan Mubarak” that means to have a blissful Ramadan.
+34: In the holy month of Ramadan, when meeting a Muslim one should greet him in the following words, “Ramadan Mubarak” which means to have a blissful Ramadan.

-35: A special kind of light “Fanous” is used in the holy month of Ramadan in the homes.
+35: People use a special kind of light “Fanous” in the holy month of Ramadan at home.
 It depicts hope and blessings.

 Ramadan is the most pivotal religious month for the Muslims.
-According to Islamic scriptures, Ramadan is not just about abstaining from the worldly goods but it is about to control worldly desires.
+According to Islamic scriptures, Ramadan is not just about abstaining from worldly goods but it is about to control worldly desires.
 In Ramadan, Muslims try to overcome their sins or bad habits to become better human beings.
 This year, Ramadan will not be the same but we hope, we will be able to get the most of it.